Frequently Asked Questions:

 Yes seaweed can be composted but there are both good and bad sides.

 On the positive front seaweed has been used as a fertilizer for years all over Scotland, but particularly on the west coast.
 Seaweed contains considerable nutritional value, all known trace elements and also a considerable portion of growth-promoting hormones including auxins and gibberellins.
 Seaweed therefore has potential to offer valuable attributes as a co-composting feedstock (consider the range of Maxicrop products (seaweed based) on sale in the garden centers).
 However against this must be set the high level of salts, particularly of course sodium chloride contained in the seaweed.
 To some extent this can be reduced by washing the seaweed before incorporation into the composting mass, but I hardly think the Council would be willing to undertake this exercise.
-The seaweed also has a tough outer "bark" which can be resistant to the composting process and would benefit from light bruising prior to incorporation - simple shredding should be adequate.
+The link building and other SEO seaweed also has a tough outer "bark" which can be resistant to the composting process and would benefit from light bruising prior to incorporation - simple shredding should be adequate.

 As for its use in compost I would imagine that the quantities collected could be incorporated incrementally into a composting mass at less than 10% by volume without detriment to the end product.
 At such low rates of incorporation the potential benefits of including the algae would be reduced.
 As to acidity I am not sure to what extent this is true; suffice however to say that most composts produced from green waste and regular feedstocks actually suffer from being on the alkali side of plant requirements and may indeed benefit from some amendment (they normally mature at pH 7 - 8).
 As far as I am aware the best reference in this line is Seaweed in Agriculture and Horticulture, W.A.
 Stephenson, 1973, EP Publishing Ltd., Wakefield, Yorkshire.